skuid/skuid-labs/experiments/snippets/dragAndDropOpportunityWall/README.md

 # Opportunity Planning Wall

-This page creates a Kanban like view of opportunities.
-They are broken down into a column for each stage.
-A snippet enables drag and drop, so an opportunity can be taken from one column and dragged into another - which updates the stage name value.
+This page creates a kanban-inspired view of opportunities.
+They are broken down into columns for each stage.
+A snippet enables drag and drop interactions, so an opportunity can be dragged from one column into another - which updates the stage name value.

 ## Stage Names.